lasher-r/motosense/Process/README.md

 For the wiring I just add a button with one side going to ground and the other to pin 8.
 I then pull pin 8 high and when the button is pushed it goes low.

+I don't have a picture of this because I'm writing this after doing the jst connectors and I've moved the button to a seperate board but the wiring should be pretty simple as explained and you can see the placement in the above picture, just add a connection to ground from the top left pin and to the arduino pin 8 on the bottom right.
+Then add a 10k resistor between pin 8 and power.

 The code:

 We need to track what options we can show and what is currently being displayed (and therefore what is next when the button is pressed.)